Thursday, December 8, 2016

 Ebert admitted, “When I review a movie like "Finding Nemo," I am aware that most members of its primary audience do not read reviews.
 Their parents do, and to them and adults who do not have children as an excuse, I can say that "Finding Nemo" is a pleasure for grown-ups.”
 There are jokes adults understand that their children don’t, and the difficulty of Albert Brooks’ phobias, and that giant tank filled with fish that have some of the same fascinating chars as – well, fish in an aquarium.
 They might like another originality: This time the dad is the protagonist of the movie, although in many animated movies it is almost always the mother.

 As I stated on Tuesday, this movie is the best Pixar movie and my absolute favorite in the Pixar movies.
+This was the first Pixar movie I saw in the theaters.
 This is one of my favorite animated movies, another one of my all-time favorite movies, and I had seen this many times in my teen years.
 That was because I had younger cousins who had seen this movie so many times that I could quote this from beginning to end.
 They had seen it that many times.
 However, even though they have grown now and they don’t see this anymore, I still love this movie for the underwater world they created and the characters that live there.
 If you haven’t seen this movie, don’t read this review and go out and see the movie.
 You will love it, I assure you.

 Check in tomorrow when we look at a family superhero movie, which is also one of the best, in “Disney Pixar Month.”